International applicants must meet four basic criteria before being accepted and issued an I-20 Form:

 International Transfer Applicants

 Credentials submitted from foreign institutions will be evaluated by the Transcript Evaluator for credit transfer.
 Official college transcripts for all college-level work, regardless of whether the credit will be transferable, must be sent directly from the institution at which the credit was completed.
 Official transcripts, mark sheets, diplomas, degrees, and/or certificates of all secondary and post-secondary academic records and examination results are required.
-If fewer than twenty-four transferable credits have been completed, high school/secondary school transcripts must also be provided.
-Transcripts that are not in English must be translated and evaluated by a reputable credential evaluation service, including members of the National Association of Credential Evaluation Services (NACES), and then sent directly from the agency to Monmouth University.
+Transcripts that are not in English must be translated and evaluated by a reputable credential evaluation service, such as members of the National Association of Credential Evaluation Services (NACES), and then sent directly from the agency to Monmouth University.
 A course-by-course evaluation is required for all non-English transcripts.
 Course descriptions in English of all completed course work are also required if not included in the course-by-course evaluation.
 Transcripts are considered official when sent directly to Monmouth University from the college/university at which the courses were taken and certified by the institution’s Registrar’s Office, Ministry of Education, or when sent directly from the evaluation agency along with the translation and evaluation to the Office of Admission Processing.
 Photocopied documents or transcripts marked “issued to student” are not accepted as official.

 The records should list all courses the student has taken and grades received in each subject.
 Course descriptions and/or syllabi and the number of weeks and hours spent in lectures and laboratory work for each course are required of transfer applicants if transfer credit is expected.
 Only credits from recognized accredited institutions will be considered for direct transfer into any degree program.
 All course work is subject to approval by the department chair of the specific program chosen; not all courses may transfer.
 A maximum of seventy-two credits will be allowed for undergraduates transferring from a two-year accredited institution; a maximum of ninety-six credits will be allowed when transferring from a four-year accredited institution.